RA251995/RA251995.github.io/ksr-notes/01-intro.md

 </details>

 ## Question 9
-Kerala govt: makes rule further to amend KSRs in exercise of powers conferred by -------
+Kerala govt. makes rule further to amend KSRs in exercise of powers conferred by -------
 - A. Manual of office procedure